-OCEANO AZUL FOUNDATION, OCEANÁRIO DE LISBOA AND OLÁ TOGETHER AGAIN TO REDUCE WASTE IN THE OCEAN
+OCEANO AZUL FOUNDATION, OCEANÁRIO DE LISBOA AND OLÁ COME TOGETHER AGAIN TO REDUCE OCEAN POLLUTION

-The Oceano Azul Foundation and Oceanário de Lisboa launched the second edition of the “If it doesn’t go in the bin it goes in the sea” campaign.
-The aim of the initiative is to raise awareness among all Portuguese of the important role that each person can play in reducing the amount of waste in the ocean, through changes in behaviour.
+The Oceano Azul Foundation and Oceanário de Lisboa, in partnershop with Olá, have launched the second edition of the “If it doesn’t go in the bin it goes in the sea” campaign.
+The aim of the initiative is to raise awareness among of the important role that each person can play in reducing the amount of waste in the ocean, through changing their individual behaviour.

 The three stories portray everyday situations, in which when throwing a cigarette stub on the ground, a cotton bud into the toilet or a package onto the beach, characters involuntarily begin the real journey of these products until they reach the sea.